FOTOVOLTAICO vs VVF

 BORDER LINE SITUATIONS - WHERE TO INSTALL AN EI30 LAYER

-The Ventilated Roof adopts advanced technology in the field of roof insulation and is mainly used in the construction of habitable attics.
-It is composed of a panel of insulating material made of closed-cell sintered expanded polystyrene (EPS).
-It is self-extinguishing, non-toxic, hygienic and does not deteriorate over time, shaped with protruding supports to create ventilation channels and is coupled with a sheet of multilayered wood with crossed flakes of long phenolic-type fibre (OSB/3).
-The OSB/3 sheet is pre-treated with anti-mold, anti-woodworm and water-repellent resins, is very resistant to compression, can be walked on during installation and is incompressible by the weight of the roofing materials normally used (terracotta tiles, concrete tiles, Canadian tiles, etc.).
-The special shaping of the insulation panel allows the creation of a ventilation chamber between the insulation and the phenolic wood which acts as a support for the roofing.
-The constant and consistent circulation of air that is created inside the panel removes the heat transmitted by the roof covering, protecting the underlying layers from overheating.
-This ventilation increases and strengthens the characteristics of the insulation by expelling heat from the ridge of the roof, thus obtaining a reduction in the temperature in the rooms below of 8-10°C. In addition to the risk assessment to be carried out "taking into account the external fire resistance class of roofs and roof coverings and the fire reaction class of the photovoltaic module", other assessments aimed at demonstrating the achievement of the objectives of the guide are admissible.
-If it is intended to take into account the external fire resistance class of roofs and roof coverings and the fire reaction class of the photovoltaic module (case 3/a of Annex B), the following combinations can be considered, in general, acceptable: •roofs classified as Froof and PV panel of class 1 or equivalent fire reaction; •roofs classified as Broof (T2, T3, T4) and PV panel of class 2 or equivalent fire reaction; •top covering layers (waterproofing and/or insulation packages) classified as Froof or F installed on EI 30 roofs and PV panel of class 2 or equivalent fire reaction.
-The classification of roofs and roof coverings must refer to the applicable conformity attestation procedures (CE marking) or, in their absence, the manufacturer's declaration based on a test report issued by an Italian laboratory authorised pursuant to the decree of the Ministry of the Interior of 26 March 1985, or another laboratory recognised in one of the European Union countries or countries contracting the EEA agreement.
-For the purposes of assessing the external fire resistance class of roofs and roof coverings, it should be noted that the 1st version of UNI CEN /TS 1187 was published in February 2012 to replace UNI ENV 1187:2007 cited in the technical guide.
-For information purposes, please note that the European Commission decisions 2001/671/EC (GUCE L 235 of 4 September 2001) and 2005/823/EC (GUCE L 307 of 25 November 2005) report the classification system for the external fire resistance of roofs and roof coverings.
-For the purposes of assessing the reaction to fire class of the photovoltaic panel, please note that a specific resolution was issued on 28 March 2012 by Area V of the DCPST - Fire reaction sector, on the methods of carrying out reaction to fire tests on PV panels.
-(Annex C).
-The resolution requires laboratories to issue a specific test certificate in which the use will be indicated as "PHOTOVOLTAIC PANEL".
-The test certificate is linked to the panel itself and not to the place of use.
-The risk assessments must be signed by qualified technicians registered in the lists of the Ministry of the Interior.
+• top covering layers (waterproofing and/or insulation packages) classified as Froof or F installed on EI 30 roofs and PV panel of class 2 or equivalent fire reaction.
+The classification of roofs and roof coverings must refer to the applicable conformity attestation procedures (CE marking) or, in their absence, the manufacturer's declaration based on a test report issued by an Italian laboratory authorized pursuant to the Ministry of the Interior Decree of 26 March 1985, or another laboratory recognized in one of the European Union countries or countries party to the EEA Agreement.
+For the purposes of assessing the external fire resistance class of roofs and roof coverings, please note that the first version of UNI CEN /TS 1187 was published in February 2012, replacing UNI ENV 1187:2007 cited in the technical guide.
+For information purposes, please note that European Commission Decisions 2001/671/EC (OJ L 235 of 4 September 2001) and 2005/823/EC (OJ L 307 of 25 November 2005) report the classification system for the external fire resistance of roofs and roof coverings.
+For the purposes of assessing the reaction-to-fire class of photovoltaic panels, please note that a specific resolution was issued on 28 March 2012 by Area V of the DCPST - Fire Reaction Sector, regarding the methods for carrying out reaction-to-fire tests on PV panels (Annex C).
+The resolution requires laboratories to issue a specific test certificate indicating the use "PHOTOVOLTAIC PANEL".
+The test certificate is related to the panel itself and not to the place of use.
+Risk assessments must be signed by qualified technicians registered in the Ministry of the Interior's registers.